-Many people loved the ’60s TV show “The Munsters,” a kind of lower-class version of “The Addams Family,” but few loved them as much as Charles and Sandra McKee.
+Many people loved the ’60s TV show “The Munsters,” but few loved them as much as Charles and Sandra McKee.

 Charles and Sandra McKee have spent the last nine or so years turning their Victorian home into a nearly perfect replica of the famous ’60s sitcom Munster mansion.
 However instead of being located in the fictional ‘Mockingbird Heights,’ this house was built in Waxahachie, Texas.